Banditcantcode/Banditbot/README.md

 ## 🛠️ Configuration

-All settings are managed through the `.env` file - no hardcoded values!
-Includes:
+All settings are managed through the `.env` file

 - Discord Token & Bot Settings
 - Database Credentials